Thinking of buying a franchise? You aren’t alone. The number of people interested in this path is on the rise, and for good reason.

-Franchises are a popular choice for a reason: They offer entrepreneurs an opportunity to purchase and run a business that has proven practices in place, a recognizable name, and a verifiable market of customers.
-They also provide the opportunity for gain and growth without many of the pains of traditional business startups.
+Franchises offer entrepreneurs a chance to buy and run a business with proven practices in place, a recognizable name, and a verifiable market of customers.
+They also provide a path for gain and growth without many of the pains of traditional business startups.

 The best franchises are set to up reduce headaches for their owners, but they aren’t without their challenges.
 For one thing, buying a franchise can be difficult.
 And, later, you might find that running a franchise unit profitably can be a challenge, too.

 So how do you buy a franchise?
 Here are the steps you should take:

 Understand the role of a franchisee.

 As a franchisee, you’ll be tasked with following rules and implementing the franchisor’s vision and practices.
 It’s unlikely that you’ll have the creative freedom to experiment with product ideas, displays, signage, or any other part of the business—even if you think those moves would boost your sales.